microsoft/pai/docs/upgrade/upgrade_to_v0.18.0.md

 ## Save your Data to a Different Place

-The upgrade from older version to `v0.18.0` cannot preserve only any useful data: all jobs, user information, dataset will be lost inevitably and irreversibly.
-Thus, if you have any usefult data in previous deployment, please make sure you have saved them to a different place.
+The upgrade from older version to `v0.18.0` cannot preserve any useful data: all jobs, user information, dataset will be lost inevitably and irreversibly.
+Thus, if you have any useful data in previous deployment, please make sure you have saved them to a different place.

 #### HDFS Data

 Before v0.18.0, PAI will deploy an HDFS server for you.
 In v0.18.0, the HDFS server won't be deployed and previous data will be removed in upgrade.
-Please use the following command to transfer your HDFS data:
+The following commands could be used to transfer your HDFS data:

 ```bash
 # check data structure